xa49/tilos_player/README.md

 You need to have VLC, Python 3 and pip3 installed.

 You can check if you have these by running `vlc --version`, `python3 --version` and `pip3 --version` in your terminal.
-If you receive a "command not found" message for any of these, you need that particular program.
+If you receive a "command not found" message for any of these, you need to install that particular program.

 These tutorials could help:

 For VLC, see https://www.videolan.org/vlc/download-ubuntu.html

 For Python 3, see https://docs.python-guide.org/starting/install3/linux/